sguox002/leetcode/leetcode-all.md

 ->>

 ## trie
+<<-421	Maximum XOR of Two Numbers in an Array    		53.7%	Medium
+- from MSB to LSB, each time to leave the bits, we only have one or two numbers.
+- keep the max prefix to xor with the current bits (make sure the number exist)
+- trie.
+[8,10,2] binary [1000,1010,0010]
+       x
+     /   \
+    0     1  ->1
+   /     /
+  0     0    ->0
+   \   / \
+    1 0   1  ->1
+   / /   /
+  0 0   0    ->0
+then loop each element and see what's the max xor with the element and get the global max.
+O(32n)
+->>

 <<-588	Design In-Memory File System    		46.3%	Hard
 simulate these functions:
 ls: list file or files under directory